davidred/roomeze-api-explorer/source/index.html.md

 Roomeze uses session based authentication to allow access to the API.
 The server will create a session for the user after the user logs in.
 The session id is stored on a cookie on the user's browser.
 While the user stays logged in, the cookie is sent along with every subsequent request.

 You can sign in using the session api.
-The sign in page can be found [here](https://roomeze.com/users/sign_in) You can create a new account using the registration api.
+The sign in page can be found [here](https://roomeze.com/users/sign_in)

+You can create a new account using the registration api.
 The sign up page can be found [here](https://roomeze.com/users/sign_up)

 <aside class="notice">
-You must be signed in as a user with the <code>admin<code> role to make restricted API requests.
+You must be signed in as a user with the <code>admin</code> role to make restricted API requests.
 </aside>

 # Properties